jstloyal/favorite-books-API/README.md

 ### Currently working endpoints for books

-- `GET /items` - all items from the database.
+- `GET /books` - all books from the database.
-- `GET /items/:id` - get items details by id.
+- `GET /books/:id` - get books details by id.
-- `POST /items/` - create a new item
+- `POST /books/` - create a new book
-- `DELETE /items/:id` - find the item by id and delete it from the database
+- `DELETE /books/:id` - find the book by id and delete it from the database

 ### Current working endpoints for sessions and registrations

 - `POST /api/v1/auth` - Create a new user
 - `POST /api/v1/auth/sign_in` - Login the user

 ## Live Link (Heroku)

 [Project live link](https://favbooks-api.herokuapp.com/)

 ### Built With